longjianli/longjianli.github.io/_pages/research.md

 1. "Asymptotic Linearity of Consumption Functions and Computational Efficiency", with *Qingyin Ma*, revise and resubmit at **Journal of Mathematical Economics** [PDF](https://arxiv.org/abs/2002.09108)
 1. "Capital and Labor Income Pareto Exponents across Time and Space", with *Tjeerd de Vries*, revise and resubmit at **Review of Income and Wealth** [LIS Working Paper 794](http://www.lisdatacenter.org/wps/liswps/794.pdf) [arXiv](https://arxiv.org/abs/2006.03441)
 1. "Unbounded Dynamic Programming via the Q-Transform", with *Qingyin Ma and John Stachurski* [PDF](https://arxiv.org/abs/2012.00219)
-1. "Contraction Mapping Theorem for the Cartesian Product of Complete Metric Spaces", revise and resubmit at **Operations Research Letters** [PDF](https://arxiv.org/abs/2103.14173)
 1. "Optimal Epidemic Control in Equilibrium with Imperfect Testing and Enforcement", with *Thomas Phelan* [PDF](https://arxiv.org/abs/2104.04455)
 1. "Tax Progressivity and Wealth Inequality: Evidence from Forbes 400", with *Ji Hyung Lee, Yuya Sasaki, and Yulong Wang* [PDF](https://arxiv.org/abs/2105.10007)